-Management Audit Recommendation Number Summary LIPA Oversight Comments on Progress Implementing Management Audit Recommendation Objectives , Capital Budget is postponed, PSEG Long Island must identify the change in the project schedule and propose to carryover the approved Capital Budget funds from the current adopted Capital Budget to the proposed Capital Budget as part of the next year's Capital Budget adoption process.
-These recommendations have been incorporated into the proposed reformed contract with PSEG Long Island, which will be considered by the Board in December 2021.
-A joint PSEG Long Island and LIPA capital working group will assess any future enhancements to the PJDs, including providing additional financial information including but limited to an Operating Budget impact statement, and a review of affected stakeholders and community outreach plan.
-Finally, PSEG Long Island will work to address LIPA's PJD requests for 2022.
-Changes that cannot be accommodated for 2022 will be identified and addressed for the 2023 budget process.
-Recommendation No. 17 Improve the Emergency Response Training in the ERP to identify type of training and frequency by position.
-Following Tropical Storm Isaias, the LIPA Board adopted a series of recommendations to address Emergency Response Plan (ERP) deficiencies found by the Isaias Task Force.
-Chief among the recommendations was a re-organization of emergency planning, training, staffing and assignment of roles under a single Emergency Planning Team within PSEG Long Island.
-LIPA also recommended the hiring of a Director of Emergency Management and development of more rigorous ERP training and exercises to: (a) test decision making, decision paths, and how information passes between functions, and (b) exercise well-developed business continuity plans, and use of training simulations and exercises that challenge and better prepare the response team with realistic scenarios.
-PSEG Long Island has included in the ERP an "Exercise and Training Schedule" and hired an outside consultant to re-organize the Hurricane Tabletop Exercise for 2021.
-LIPA staff continues to work with PSEG Long Island to address specific improvement opportunities in ERP staffing, and to improve the quality and credentials of consultants used during drills and exercises.
+Management Audit Recommendation Number Summary LIPA Oversight Comments on Progress Implementing Management Audit Recommendation Objectives V LIPA also recommended the hiring of a Director of Emergency Management and development of more rigorous ERP training and exercises to: (a) test decision making, decision paths, and how information passes between functions, and (b) exercise well-developed business continuity plans, and use of training simulations and exercises that challenge and better prepare the response team with realistic scenarios.
+PSEG Long Island is continuing to interview candidates for the role of Director of Emergency Management and continues to address specific improvement opportunities in Emergency Response staffing.
+LIPA staff continues to work with PSEG Long Island to improve the quality and effectiveness of drills and exercises.
+The reformed contract effective April 2022 now for the first time requires LIPA's approval of these plans, drills, and exercises.
 Therefore, the implementation plan for this recommendation remains In Progress.
-The reformed contract with PSEG Long Island, which will be considered by the Board in December 2021, provides LIPA with the ability to review and approve training exercises and requires the hiring of a Director of Emergency Management.
-Recommendation No. 18 Complete development of the CMMS and asset management recommendations from 2013 Asset management is a key responsibility in any utility.
+Recommendation No. 18 Complete development of the CMMS and asset management recommendations from 2013 Operations & Management Audit Asset management is a key responsibility in any utility.
 Both the 2013 and 2018 management audits found significant deficiencies in how the previous and current service providers managed LIPA's assets.
-Auditors concluded in 2018 that implementation of the Centralized Maintenance

-Management Audit Recommendation Number Summary LIPA Oversight Comments on Progress Implementing Management Audit Recommendation Objectives Operations & Management Audit Management System (CMMS), first noted in 2013, had still not been completed.
+Auditors concluded in 2018 that implementation of the Centralized Maintenance Management System (CMMS), first noted in 2013, had still not been completed.
 In 2019, LIPA engaged an internationally recognized asset management consulting firm that worked with PSEG Long Island to independently review processes and recommend improvements.
 These included better evaluation of substation asset life cycles, and the development of plans and procedures for repair or replacement of key components according to well-defined timetables.
 Despite progress, CMMS remains incomplete.
 PSEG Long Island's asset management and maintenance functions are fragmented and do not provide an enterprise-wide understanding of system assets.
-The LIPA Board adopted recommendations and PIPs related to asset management which will bring needed upgrades to PSEG Long Island's asset management program, including reporting to LIPA on reliability assessments of plant asset performance; completion of asset management plans for transmission, distribution, and substation infrastructure, completion of the CMMS upgrade as set forth in 2013 and 2018 and expansion of the CMMS upgrade to include an Enterprise Asset Management System (EAMS) to capture and evaluate the health of system assets prior to breakdowns; and, development of a Strategic Asset Management Plan that binds work activities, investment commitments, and decision making in an enterprise-wide framework.
-These improvement plans are expected to be finalized by PSEG Long Island and delivered to LIPA by the end of 2021.
+The LIPA Board adopted recommendations and PIPs related to asset management which will bring needed upgrades to PSEG Long Island's asset management program, including reporting to LIPA on reliability assessments of plant asset performance; completion of asset management plans for transmission, distribution, and substation infrastructure, completion of the CMMS upgrade as set forth in 2013 and 2018 and expansion of the CMMS upgrade to include an Enterprise Asset Management System (EAMS) to capture and evaluate the health of system assets prior to breakdowns; and, development of a Strategic Asset Management Plan (SAMP) that binds work activities, investment commitments, and decision making in an enterprise-wide framework.
+The Asset Management Project Implementation Plan was finalized by PSEG Long Island and delivered to LIPA in June of 2022.
 Implementation is expected to last through 2025.
-LIPA has proposed three performance metrics for 2022 related to advancing asset management that are consistent with the Board recommendations.
-Recommendation No. 24: Utilize a WBS in the initial phases of the project justification and conceptual estimating and continue their refinement as the project progresses.
-PSEG Long Island still does not have a process to utilize a Work Breakdown Structure (WBS) for capital non-project work and therefore has not demonstrated to LIPA how it will achieve the goal of this and several related recommendations aimed at producing accurate cost estimation as part of project justification.
-Project estimating, and capital budget development continue to suffer from inaccuracies. project progresses.
-LIPA has proposed a performance metric, with deliverables due mid-2022.
-The metric will require PSEG Long Island to produce a process that integrates WBS and trains PSEG Long Island staff on use of such procedures.
-Therefore, LIPA deems this recommendation to be In Progress.
-Recommendation No. 25: Formalize and incorporate contingency management in capital project cost estimating and PSEG Long Island uses a percentage of cost-based approach to estimate Risks and Contingencies (R&C) on capital projects.
-In July 2021, an independent consultant retained by LIPA found that the overall 20 percent R&C amount used throughout project construction stages appeared to be two to four times higher than R&C adjustments used by other utilities.
+LIPA adopted three Asset Management